POSYDON-code/POSYDON/docs/_source/components-overview/mesa_grids/fixed.rst

 always be specified, otherwise you will be evolving a binary with a default orbital period and masses.

-As for the .ini file, you can copy over the `example
+As for the :samp:`ini` file, you can copy over the `example
 <https://github.com/POSYDON-code/POSYDON/blob/development/grid_params/grid_params.ini>`_
 from the :ref:`inifile` page, which provides a more detailed description of all the entries.
 Make sure to carefully go through each of the separate entries and adjust them for your particular needs.
-Place that .ini file (which we have named `example_grid.ini`) in the example_grid directory.
+Place that :samp:`ini` file (which we have named `example_grid.ini`) in the example_grid directory.

 Now, with our `grid.csv` and `example_grid.ini` files ready to go, we use a POSYDON script `posydon-setup-grid` to generate all the necessary files to run the grid using slurm.
 Note the different arguments here.
 We are designating
-that: 1) we are using a fixed grid, 2) that our job scheduler is slurm, and 3) the name of the .ini file.
+that: 1) we are using a fixed grid, 2) that our job scheduler is slurm, and 3) the name of the :samp:`ini` file.
 We may expand compatibility for other job schedulers in the future, but for now slurm is the only implemented option.

 .. code-block::